 What defines quality of life is unique to each person, but ultimately bolsters their happiness and satisfaction.
 Core elements of quality of life include:

-- health and safety,
+- Health and safety

-- social interaction and relationships,
+- Social interaction and relationships

-- productive activity, and
+- Self-advocacy and choice

 Charting the Life Course: A Guide for Individuals, Families, and Professionals - Michelle C. Reynolds and Jane St. John (2012).
 Published by Missouri Family to Family Resource Center.
 A comprehensive guide to the Life Course intended for general use by supporters and professionals (free).